Intestinal Worm Treatment: Complete Guide to Diagnosis, Medications & Prevention

 The effectiveness of intestinal worm treatment also depends on the medication's ability to reach adequate concentrations in the gastrointestinal tract where the parasites reside.
 Some anthelmintics like Mebendazole are poorly absorbed from the intestine, which is actually advantageous as it maintains high drug concentrations at the site of infection.
 Others like Albendazole are better absorbed and can reach parasites that have migrated to other tissues, making them effective for both intestinal and tissue-dwelling parasitic infections.

 Following administration, most anthelmintic medications begin working within hours, though complete elimination of parasites may take several days.
 Patients typically notice dead or paralyzed worms passing in their stool during the treatment period and for a few days afterward.
-For some infections, particularly those with heavy worm burdens or specific parasite types, repeat doses may be necessary to ensure complete eradication, as a single dose may not eliminate all developmental stages of the parasite.
+For some infections, particularly those with heavy worm burdens or specific parasite types, repeat doses may be necessary to help complete eradication, as a single dose may not eliminate all developmental stages of the parasite.

 The host immune system also plays a supportive role in intestinal worm treatment.
 As anthelmintic drugs weaken or kill the parasites, the body's natural immune responses help clear the organisms and repair any damage caused by the infection.
 This synergistic effect between medication and immune function contributes to the high success rates observed with modern anthelmintic therapy, particularly when treatment is combined with improved hygiene and sanitation practices.